 - Tap the download button (looks like a cloud with a downward-pointing arrow in it).

 What did you just do?
-You have limited your Beats 1 play time to mitigate how much data the Music app eats.
+You have limited your Beats 1 playtime to mitigate how much data the Music streaming app eats.
+If that’s not another reason to choose Apple Music, than I donno what it is.

 Get a new deal with your operator